USCbiostats/fmcmc/README.md

     ##      par1      par2      par3
     ## 0.3522705 0.3522705 0.3522705

-We can also try using Haario et al (2001) Adaptive Metropolis
+We can also try using Haario et al. (2001) Adaptive Metropolis

 ``` r
 ans_AM <- MCMC(